akuaflowra/AutoReplace/README.md

 # AutoReplace
-You can make auto repaints mods with this enjoy !!!! (textures)
+You can make auto repainted mods with this enjoy !!!! (textures)

 use this on dump textures from dolphin or any emulator that supports it